ajlorans/document-management/README.md

     cd document-management/src/backend
     ```
 2.  **Configure Database Connection:**
-    - Open `appsettings.Development.json` (and `appsettings.json` for production).
+    - Open `appsettings.Development.json` (and `appsettings.json` for production builds).
     - Update the `ConnectionStrings` section with your database connection details.
-Example for SQL Server:
+The default often targets SQL Server LocalDB:
       ```json
       "ConnectionStrings": {
-        "DefaultConnection": "Server=(localdb)\mssqllocaldb;Database=LegalDocManagementDB;Trusted_Connection=True;MultipleActiveResultSets=true"
+        "DefaultConnection": "Server=(localdb)\\mssqllocaldb;Database=LegalDocManagementDB;Trusted_Connection=True;MultipleActiveResultSets=true"
       }
       ```
+    - You can also configure the Admin User credentials here under `AppSettings`:
+      ```json
+      "AppSettings": {
+        "AdminUserEmail": "admin@yourdomain.com",
+        "AdminUserPassword": "YourSecurePassword!"
+      }
+      ```
-3.  **Apply Migrations:**
+3.  **Apply Migrations & Seed Data:**
-    This will create the database schema based on the Entity Framework Core models.
+    This will create the database schema and seed initial roles and the admin user.
     ```bash
     dotnet ef database update
     ```
     _(Note: If you haven't installed `dotnet-ef` tools yet, run `dotnet tool install --global dotnet-ef` first)._
+    The application will also attempt to seed data on startup if roles/admin are missing.
 4.  **Run the Backend:**
     ```bash
     dotnet run
     ```
-    The API will typically be available at `https://localhost:5001` or `http://localhost:5000`.
+    The API will typically be available at `https://localhost:7260` or a similar port (check console output).

 ### Frontend Setup

 1.  **Navigate to the client directory:**
     ```bash
+    # Assuming you are in the root of the repository
-    cd ../frontend/client
+    cd src/frontend/client
     ```
-    _(Assuming you are in the `src/backend` directory from the previous step)._
 2.  **Install Dependencies:**
     ```bash
     npm install
     ```
-3.  **Configure API Base URL (if needed):**
+3.  **Configure API Base URL:**
-    - The frontend uses `axios` to make API calls.
-By default, it might assume the API is on the same host/port or a relative path.
+    - Create a `.env` file in the `src/frontend/client/` directory (if it doesn't exist).
-    - Update API call base URLs in `src/frontend/client/src/services/api.js` or create an environment variable (e.g., `VITE_API_BASE_URL` in a `.env` file) if your backend is running on a different URL.
+    - Add the backend API URL.
+For example, if your backend is running on `https://localhost:7260`:
-      Example `.env` file in `src/frontend/client/`:
       ```
-      VITE_API_BASE_URL=https://localhost:5001/api
+      VITE_API_BASE_URL=https://localhost:7260/api
       ```
+    - The frontend service files (e.g., `src/services/api.js`) use this environment variable.
 4.  **Run the Frontend:**
     ```bash
     npm run dev